 - Q: Why is HTTP status code 403 returned when I directly access a protected image,

-whereas HTTP status code 200 is returned when I access the image over Content Delivery
+whereas HTTP status code 200 is returned when I access the image over Alibaba Cloud

 A: One possible cause is that the request is redirected to access a private bucket over CDN.
 Source image protection is applicable only to objects that are accessed by anonymous users.

-- Q: How can my source image still be accessed by using a signed URL when source image
+- Q: Why can my source image still be accessed by using a signed URL when source image

 protection is enabled for the image?